wismerite/ym2151-composer/README.md

 **sp**: file extension for binary files to be fed to YM2151
 * Stands for "Star Path", an old music alias of mine
-    * Yes, yes, it's not a useful name\
+    * Yes, yes, it's not a useful name
 * none of this code directly deals with .sp files, see [x16-music-player](https://github.com/jjbliss/x16-music-player) instead

 **spt**: file extenstion for "SP Textfile"
-* Is output from
+* a series of commands and values sent to the YM2151 to represent both notes and controls
 * Each line *must* have:
     * An integer representing the YM2151 command followed by a comma
     * An integer representing the value for the command